any-docs/css/content/reference/properties/font-synthesis/index.md

 - `small-caps`
   - Indicates that the small-caps typeface may be synthesized by the browser if needed.
 - `position`
-  - Indicates that the subscript and superscript typeface may be synthesized by the browser, if needed, when using {{cssxref("font-variant-position")}}.
+  - Indicates that the subscript and superscript typeface may be synthesized by the browser, if needed, when using `font-variant-position`.

 ## Description